Set up a Developer Workstation#

 The following tutorials will take you through creating, deploying and debugging IOC instances, generic IOCs and support modules.

 For simplicity we don’t encourage using Kubernetes at this stage.
-Instead we will deploy containers to the local workstation’s docker or podman instance using docker compose.
+Instead we will deploy containers to the local workstation’s podman instance using docker compose.

 If you are planning not to use Kubernetes at all then now might be a good time to install an alternative container management platform such as Portainer.
 Such tools will help you visualise and manage your containers across a number of servers.
 These are not required and you could just manage everything from the docker compose command line if you prefer.